 It's so obvious; it's brilliant.
 Now you can avoid getting the dreaded thumb-cramp.

 Choose the app icon you want to move, then hold down the select button on the remote, and you'll suddenly see the icon vibrate (similar to how app icons vibrate in iOS), meaning you can move it left, right, up, or down with your remote.
-Just use the arrow keys, and then press the select button again to set things in place.
+Just use the touchpad, and then press the select button again to set things in place.
 Simples.

 Grab the remote (no - the app)